trungducnet123/tiny-visions/README.md

-# Tiny Visions
+# Kabastro Visions

 ## Introduction

-**Tiny Visions** is a front-end web app aiming to create a simple, minimalistic experience for tarot card readings and quizzes.
+**Kabastro Visions** is a front-end web app aiming to create a simple, minimalistic experience for tarot card readings and quizzes.

 Within this site, you may try out a quiz, as well as a one-card reading or three-card reading.
 You may also view a catalogue of each tarot card to view its artwork and interpretations.